Classifying spaces of infinity-sheaves: Weak Kan fibrancy of the concordance resolution

-Weak Kan fibrations are stable under base change, so $Z_\bullet$ is a weak Kan complex and the relation on $\pi_0 Z_0$ determined by the map $\pi_0 Z_1 \to \pi_0 Z_0 \times \pi_0 Z_0$ is an equivalence relation (c.f.
-Lemma \ref{lem:concisequiv}).
-Hence, the set of path components of $\sB F(S^d)_*$ is identified with the quotient of $\pi_0 Z_0$ by this equivalence relation. \end{rem}
+is a weak equivalence since weak Kan fibrations are realization fibrations (\cref{thm:wkanmain}).
+Moreover, weak Kan fibrations are stable under base change, so $Z_\bullet$ is a $0$-weak Kan complex and as such the relation on $\pi_0 Z_0$ determined by the faces $\pi_0 Z_1 \to \pi_0 Z_0 \times \pi_0 Z_0$ is an equivalence relation (cf.~\cref{lem:concisequiv}).
+This equivalence relation is the concordance relation on $\pi_0 Z_0 = \pi_0 F(S^d)_x$.